Infrared heater: Gas-fired

 Radiant tube gas-fired heaters used for industrial and commercial building space heating burn natural gas or propane to heat a steel emitter tube.
 Gas passing through a control valve flows through a cup burner or a venturi.
 The combustion product gases heat the emitter tube.
-As the tube heats, radiant energy from the tube strikes floors and other objects in the area, warming them.
-This form of heating maintains warmth even when a large volume of cold air is suddenly introduced, such as in maintenance garages.
-They cannot however, combat a cold draught.
+As the tube heats, radiant energy from the tube strikes persons, floors and other objects in the area, warming them.
+If the burner is protected, the heater is draught-proof.

+Catalytic heaters use a catalyst such as platinum to oxidize the fuel at temperatures of 300–550 °C. As this is lower than the ignition temperature of most fuels, the catalyst must be heated by a pilot flame or electrically in order to start the reaction.